AG-Boerries/MIRACUM-Pipe-Galaxy/annotation_data/README.md

      In the first case you just have to wait for the uploads to complete before trying to run the workflow.
 In the second case, the simplest solution is to discard the collection and start over.

+3. Make the annotation data available to all users

+   - Select ``History options`` (the gearwheel icon at the top of the history panel), then ``Share or Publish`` under ``History Actions``

+     This will take you to the ``Share or Publish History`` page of your Galaxy.

+   - You want to select ``Make History Accessible and Publish``, but **before** you do, you need to click the
+     ``Also make all objects within the History accessible.`` checkbox (or other users would be able to see the history, but would not be able to use any of its datasets).

+**Congratulations!**
+The Miracum annotation data should now be accessible to every registered user on your Galaxy server.